jidongxiao/networksecurity/projects/dns_tunneling/README.md

  - No compilation warnings or errors.
 (1 pts)
  - Client side produces expected output.
 (3 pts)
- - Server side produces expected output.
+ - Server side produces expected output, including the output of the dig command.
 (3 pts)
  - No suspicious traffic observed in wireshark.
 (2 pts)
  - A completed README file provided.
 (1 pts)